monaldoj/geospatial-viz-app-leaflet/README.md

 # Geospatial Visualization App with Leaflet

-A modern, interactive web application for visualizing massive H3 geospatial data on Databricks using Leaflet maps.
-This application provides an intuitive interface for exploring and analyzing geospatial datasets with dynamic zoom levels and real-time data filtering.
+A interactive web application for visualizing massive H3 geospatial data on Databricks using Leaflet maps.
+This application demostrates the speed of exploring and visualizing any table in your Databricks workspace, which has an H3 index column.
+The responsiveness of the app is due using dynamic zoom levels determine the H3 resolution and refreshing the map to filter on the viewport to only pull and visualize relevant data.

 ## 🌟 Features

-- **Interactive Leaflet Maps**: Beautiful, responsive maps with dark theme styling
+- **Interactive Leaflet Maps**: Responsive maps with dark theme styling
 - **H3 Hexagon Visualization**: Efficient rendering of H3 geospatial data at multiple resolutions
 - **Dynamic Data Loading**: Real-time data fetching based on map viewport and zoom level
-- **Multi-level Data Selection**: Hierarchical dropdowns for catalog, schema, table, and column selection
+- **Multi-level Data Selection**: Select your catalog, schema, table, and column selection to visualize any table in your Databricks workspace.
 - **Adaptive Resolution**: Automatic H3 resolution adjustment based on zoom level for optimal performance
 - **Color-coded Heatmaps**: Logarithmic color scaling for better data representation
-- **Responsive UI**: Modern, clean interface with Bootstrap components
-- **Databricks Integration**: Seamless connection to Databricks SQL warehouses
+- **Databricks Integration**: Seamless connection to Databricks SQL warehouses for backend aggregations
+- **Databricks Asset Bundles (DABS)**: Built using DABs to efficiently deploy to your workspace

 ## 🏗️ Architecture

 The application is built using:
+- **Databricks Apps**: Deploy the app directly in your Databricks workspace
+- **On-behalf-on authentication**: Only displays data which app users have access to in Unity Catalog
 - **Frontend**: Dash (Python web framework) with Bootstrap components
 - **Maps**: Leaflet.js for interactive mapping
 - **Data Processing**: Pandas and NumPy for data manipulation